knimu/NEXUS/README.md

 Device and IP identifiers are rotated and the same detection pipeline is rerun.

-🔐 Privacy & Safety
+Privacy & Safety

 NEXUS is a controlled security research and hackathon prototype.

 The project uses
-synthetic transaction data
+Synthetic transaction data
-synthetic account identifiers
+Synthetic account identifiers
-synthetic infrastructure identifiers
+Synthetic infrastructure identifiers
-controlled adversarial mutations
+Controlled adversarial mutations
-synthetic ground-truth labels for evaluation
+Synthetic ground-truth labels for evaluation
 The project does not
+Use real customer banking data
+Use confidential personal information
+Identify real criminals
+Connect to real banking systems
+Automatically freeze accounts
+Automatically block transactions
+Execute financial transactions
-use real customer banking data use confidential personal information identify real criminals connect to real banking systems automatically freeze accounts automatically block transactions execute financial transactions make irreversible financial decisions treat candidate clusters as proof of criminal activity
+Make irreversible financial decisions
+Treat candidate clusters as proof of criminal activity

 Candidate clusters represent investigation signals that require analyst interpretation.

-📦 Dataset & Data Sources
+Dataset & Data Sources

 All data used for the NEXUS demonstration is synthetic.